vicfel18/petclinic-phase1/README.md

 # PetClinic Phase 1

 #### Overview
-In this phase of the project, you create a backend for the PetClinic application based on the existing PetClinic website at:
+In this phase of the project, you learn about basic software architecture patterns by starting to create a backend for the PetClinic application based on the existing PetClinic website.
+These patterns ensure our software is extensible, robust, maintainable and reusable.

 [PetClinic Reference Application](http://petclinic.cognizantacademy.com)

-This phase of the project involves learning about software architecture patterns and how we use them together to create software that is extensible, robust, maintainable and reusable.
+#### Objectives

+* Implement a `3-Tier` pattern by completing the `TODOs` below.
+* Implement an `MVC` pattern by completing the `TODOs` below.
+* Implement a simple `inheritance` pattern by completing the `Coding to Interfaces - Repository` section below.
+* Implement simple `Coding to Interfaces` patterns by completing the `Coding to Interfaces - Service` and `Coding to Interfaces - Controller` sections below.

 #### What You Are Given